Roses & Bruises & Love

 My eyelids disentangle, and the world welcomes me like an uncurtained stage.

 The sun-wasted parlor greets me with a peeling plaster ceiling moldering into crumbling curlicues of vines and cherubs.
-Near my crumpled body, a stitched-together, maroon-and-ivory upholstered chair curves its back, a matriarch of furniture ready to berate.
+Near my rumpled body, a stitched-together, maroon-and-ivory upholstered chair curves its back, a matriarch of furniture ready to berate.
 The fallow hearth beside her lies unstirred, its future fires yet unborn, with any once-remnants of heat long gone ash-cold.

 And beneath me, as always, clotted blood mats the carpet.